algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 [^favicon]: A favicon is a small 16×16 pixel icon that serves as branding for your website.

 [^inject]: SQL injection (SQLi) is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.

+[^responsive]: A responsive web design is an approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.